simonecorsi/awesome/README.md

 *   [mandarineorg/mandarinets](https://github.com/mandarineorg/mandarinets) - Mandarine.TS is a typescript, decorator-driven framework that allows you to create server-side applications.
 Mandarine.TS provides a range of built-in solutions such as Dependency Injection, Components, ORM and more.
 Under its umbrella, Mandarine.TS has 4 modules: Core, Data, Security and MVC, these modules will offer you the requirements to build a Mandarine-powered application.

-*   [rcaferati/react-awesome-slider](https://github.com/rcaferati/react-awesome-slider) - React content transition slider.
-Awesome Slider is a 60fps, light weight, performant component that renders an animated set of production ready UI general purpose sliders with fullpage transition support for NextJS and GatsbyJS. 🖥️ 📱
+*   [rcaferati/react-awesome-slider](https://github.com/rcaferati/react-awesome-slider) - A performant, lightweight React slider/carousel for media and content transitions, featuring 60fps animations, modular styling, optional HOCs, and fullpage navigation utilities. 🖥️📱

 *   [ThomasAribart/json-schema-to-ts](https://github.com/ThomasAribart/json-schema-to-ts) - Infer TS types from JSON schemas 📝